grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "So where are we now?" asked Shakes between sips.

-Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
+Hemi pointed to the extremely obvious small x at the end of a string of grease pencil dashes.

-"To pick this job up, we need to reach the destination I had been aiming for before we got side-tracked," said Percy, "and that destination is here."
+"To pick this job up, we need to reach the destination I had been aiming for before we got fuckin' side-tracked," said Percy, "and that destination is here."
 She pointed to a small feature on the chart with a grease-stained finger.

 Shakes set his coffee mug down on the glass covering the chart and pulled down the retractable magnifier.
 He leaned over the chart and read the label of the feature Percy had pointed to.
 "It says, 'deserted.'
 That's where your big fuckin' score awaits, Captain Percy?
 A deserted island?"